shionhonda/gae-dgl/README.md

 # GAE-DGL
-Graph Autoencoder[1] implemented with DGL by Shion Honda.
+Graph Auto-encoder [1] implemented with DGL by Shion Honda.
 Official implementation by the authors is [here](https://github.com/tkipf/gae) (TensorFlow, Python 2.7).

 ## Installation
 ### Prerequisites
-You need PyTorch and DGL at least and the rest to try inductive settings.
+You need PyTorch and DGL at least and the rest to try inductive settings with molecular graphs.

 ```
 PyTorch
-Deep Graph Library
+DeepGraphLibrary
 RDKit
 dill
 tqdm